Author's Avatar

 Proof of income for a self-employed mortgage

-It’s essential that you have proof of income when applying for a self-employed mortgage.
-When your mortgage application is submitted, the lender will require proof as it’s one of the key factors in assessing your affordability.
-Some lenders can even verify income with HMRC instead of asking you directly to supply it.
+When your mortgage application is submitted, the lender will require proof of income as it’s one of the key factors in assessing your affordability.
+This will then help them determine how much you can afford to borrow and pay back comfortably.

-The SA302 form, provided by HMRC, confirms a self-employed mortgage applicant’s income.
-It details income sources, including self-employment and dividends.
 Lenders use it to meet FCA affordability rules.
 You can access up to four years of SA302s on HMRC’s website when submitting your return online.

 You will need to request original SA302s from HMRC if: